phoboslab/WebGLImageFilter/readme.md

 filter.addFilter('hue', 180);
 filter.addFilter('negative');
 filter.addFilter('blur', 7);

-var filteredImage = filter.apply(inputImage);
+// inputImage may be an Image, or even an HTML Canvas! var filteredImage = filter.apply(inputImage);

 // The 'filteredImage' is a canvas element.
 You can draw it on a 2D canvas